 How will you use the mattress?
-If you intend to use the mattress for guests -or even as your own bed, either temporary or permanent-then you may prefer a double-height air mattress.
+If you intend to use the mattress for guests -- or even as your own temporary bed -- then you may prefer a double-height air mattress.
 These are roughly the same height as a normal bed, making them easier to get in and out of than a single-height mattress on the floor.
-If you plan to use the mattress mostly for camping, however, you might find a single-height mattress easier to fit into your tent.
-With a camping mattress, you should also pay attention to how long the mattress takes to inflate and deflate and how easy it is to carry.
+If you plan to use the blow up mattress mostly for camping, however, you might find a single-height mattress easier to fit into your tent.
+With a camping mattress or sleep pad, you should also pay attention to how long the mattress takes to inflate and deflate and how easy it is to carry.

-How big does it need to be?
-Some air mattresses aren't as big as a full-size bed mattress, so double-check the length of the mattress to make sure it's long enough for you to fit comfortably.
-This is especially important if you're taller than average.
-Also, if you'll be sharing the mattress with someone else, make sure the one you choose is wide enough for both of you to sleep comfortably.
+How big does the air bed need to be?
+Air mattresses aren't always as large as a comparable regular mattress and box spring -- although others are.
+Double-check the mattress measurements to make sure it's large enough for you to fit comfortably -- or that it's comfortable enough for two if you have a partner.
+This is especially important if you (or your partner) are taller than average.
 Check the mattress's weight capacity as well to make sure it can support your body weight (solo or combined).

-Where will you store it?
+Where will you store the air mattress?
 Consider the amount of room the air mattress will take up when it's deflated.
 Don't assume that you'll be able to fit the mattress back into its original box once you've unpacked and used it; without a vacuum pump, it may not be possible to squeeze every bit of air out of it for packing.
-Instead, look at user reviews to see what they say about how big a bundle the deflated mattress makes, and think about whether it will fit into your closet or other storage area.